Avsnitt

 -

-Joseph S. Nye Jr. (Harvard Kennedy School - @Kennedy_School) speaks with the Thinking Global team about US Foreign Policy, Soft Power, Theory and more.
-Prof. Joseph S. Nye.
-Jr. chats with Kieran (@kieranjomeara) and Edward (@edwarddcurry5) about his latest book A Life In The American Century (Polity, 2024), soft power, international relations theory, US Foreign Policy, the current crisis in the Middle East, and the question of US decline.
+Chase Oliver (Libertarian Party US Presidential Nominee - @ChaseForLiberty @LPNational) speaks with the Thinking Global team about Libertarian US Foreign Policy, Non-intervention, trade, climate change and more.
+Chase Oliver chats with Edward (@edwarddcurry5) and Kieran (@kieranjomeara) about what his Libertarian foreign policy for the US would entail if he were to win the upcoming US Presidential Election in November 2024 as the nominee of the third largest party in the US.
+He also talks about immigration and refugee policy, climate change, free trade agreements, and non-interventionism.
 Thinking Global is affiliated with E-International Relations - the world's leading open access website for students and scholars of international politics.
 If you enjoy the output of E-International Relations, please consider a donation.

 -